 Teaching will be based on enabling the students to understand the concepts and procedures in each topic section and to be able to apply them.
-To do this the course will be organized into two modules: Lectures and Tutorials/Laboratory sessions.
+To do this the course will be organized into two modules: Discussion Meetings (Contact Hours) and Laboratory sessions.

-Lectures: There are discussions instead of lectures as the course isn't intended to discuss new materials.

-Tutorials: There are no tutorials.
+Discussion Meetings (Contact Hours): The discussion meeting slots for each group will be announced as soon as the groups are formed.
+It is mandatory for each member of the team to be present during the discussions with his/her team.
+Students are encouraged to ask questions of clarification during scheduled discussion meetings.
+Teams must present their weekly work during these discussion meetings.
+Students may prefer to show and discuss their work on the computer.
+No show in the meetings will have negative effect on the final grade.

-- Laboratory Work: Throughout the semester, there will be several laboratory sessions, which will be conducted by the assistants, to do various computer exercises that require the use of Word, Excel, together with general IE/OR Software available in the laboratory.
+Laboratory Work: Throughout the semester, there will be several laboratory sessions, which will be conducted by the assistants, to do various computer exercises that require the use of IE/OR software available in the laboratory.
 Laboratory sessions will always be held in the Department's PC Labs and their dates announced in advance.
-If you have any problem in these sessions please try to resolve your problem with the assistants first. - Office Hours: The students' timetables will be a base for determining appropriate time slots with zero clash (or minimum number of clashes) as much as possible.
-If students have difficulty in understanding any material after they have tried their best, they should consult their assistants and instructor during their office hours only.
-However, if you wish to meet the instructor outside of their office hours, please call him by phone or send an e-mail first to make an appointment. - NG (Nil-grade): Conditions that lead to NG (Nil-grade): - 1.
-Not submitting the Term Project. - 2.
+If you have any problem in these sessions please try to resolve your problem with the assistants first.

+Office Hours: If students have difficulty in understanding any material after they have tried their best, they should consult their assistants and instructor during their office hours only.
+However, if you wish to meet the instructor outside of their office hours, please call him by phone or send an e-mail first to make an appointment.

+NG (Nil-grade): Conditions that may lead to NG (Nil-grade):

+- 1. Not submitting the Progress Report or the Final Report. - 2.
 Not attending the Project Presentation. - 3.
-Having an attendance to discussion meetings less than 50%. - 4.
-Having an attendance to lab sessions less than 50%. - 5.
-THERE IS NO RESIT EXAM FOR THIS COURSE.
+Having an attendance to discussion meetings less than 75%. - 4.
+Having an attendance to lab sessions less than 50%.

-Objections: Any form of document concerning work that is to be used by the instructor as the basis of grading will be shown to the student upon request, within a week following the announcement of the grade.
+Objections: Any form of document concerning work which is used by the instructor as the basis of grading will be shown to the student upon request, within a week following the announcement of the grade.
 The objection to any grade must be made to the assistants within that period.
 If, after an exam has been graded, you think an error was made in grading or you have questions about the grading of the material, please examine the exam solutions first, and then write your questions or comments on a separate sheet of paper and turn this paper to the assistants.